wittend/HF103-redux/README.md

-# NOTE: Just Testing this REPO right now. - It probably doesn't work correctly!!
+# NOTE: Just testing this REPO right now. - It may not work correctly!!
 # HF103-redux
 ### A rework of an HF SDR using USB3 derived from a design developed by Oskar Stella, IK1XPV.
 This variant is meant as a straw-man starting point for discussion of project options by members of the HamSCI and TAPR groups for scientific data-collection applications.